Keep the last updated row

 The job is nearly done 😉

-- Filter (Data>Filter) on the column with the formula we have created
+- Filter (Data>Filter) on the column with the formulas we have created

 - And uncheck the value "1"